MacHu-GWU/cottonformation-project/README.rst

 .. image:: https://user-images.githubusercontent.com/6800411/123478144-0bec9c80-d5cd-11eb-8260-a9de04690177.gif

-A sample infrastructure as code script may looks like this.
-And you can immediately deploy it from Python:
+**A sample infrastructure as code script may looks like this.
+And you can immediately deploy it from Python**:

 .. code-block:: python